 The Compensation Committee has the authority to engage and compensate, at the expense of the Corporation, any outside advisor that it determines necessary to permit it to carry out its duties.
-Commencing on May 25, 2018, the Compensation Committee engaged Hugessen Consulting Inc. ("Hugessen"), an independent compensation advisor, to review director and executive officer compensation.
-Fees billed to the Corporation by Hugessen during 2018 in connection with the review of director and executive officer compensation were C\$36,789.
-The Corporation did not pay any fees or engage or any compensation consultant for any services in 2019 or 2020.
-During 2018, the Compensation Committee was assisted by Hugessen in determining appropriate levels of compensation for the Corporation's directors and executive officers.
-Hugessen compiled data from publicly available information for all categories of compensation (directors' fees, executive base salaries, share-based incentives, and short term incentives) from a peer group of companies in the mining sector.
+In 2021, the Compensation Committee engaged Hugessen Consulting Inc. ("Hugessen"), an independent compensation advisor, to review director and executive officer compensation.
+Fees billed to the Corporation by Hugessen during 2021 in connection with the review of director and executive officer compensation were C\$34,000.
+The Corporation did not pay any fees or engage or any compensation consultant for any services in 2020, 2022, or 2023.
+During 2021, the Compensation Committee was assisted by Hugessen in determining appropriate levels of compensation for the Corporation's directors and executive officers.
+Hugessen compiled data from publicly available information for all categories of compensation (directors' fees, executive base salaries, share-based incentives, and short-term incentives) from a peer group of companies in the mining sector.
 Hugessen's peer group of companies was developed using one or more of the following selection criteria: